idda-dataset/home/_IDDAvsReal/Exp4_IDDAvsA2D2.md

 </table>

-*The number of classes considered during evaluation is 13 (w.r.t. to the other experiments where 16 classes in common between IDDA and the other real-world dataset are chosen.
+*The number of classes considered during evaluation is 13 (w.r.t. to the other experiments where 16 classes in common between IDDA and the other real-world dataset are chosen).
 {: .notice--warning}